Can you wash a HEPA filter, or will it diminish the filter’s cleaning efficacy?

 - Open the windows for better ventilation if the weather permits and outdoor conditions are safe.
 Letting fresh air into the house, especially while using chemical household products, is a good idea unless you live next to a major source of air pollution.

 Another option to improve indoor air quality is to use an air purifier.
 There are several air purification technologies available other than HEPA filters that you can use to improve the air quality in your home.
-The PECO technology inside the Molekule air purifier has been shown to not only remove particulate pollution, but also destroy organic compounds like airborne chemicals (known as VOCs) and biological contaminants like mold.
-Unlike a HEPA filter, there will be no chance of mold growth being released back into the air.
-Also, the PECO filter destroys airborne chemicals, which a HEPA filter cannot address.
+The PECO technology inside the Molekule air purifier has been shown to not only remove particulate pollution, but also destroy organic compounds like VOCs and biological contaminants like mold.
+A Molekule air purifier still requires filter replacement, but unlike a HEPA filter, there will be no chance of mold growth being released back into the air.
+Also, the PECO filter destroys certain airborne chemicals like VOCs – HEPA filters are not meant to filter chemicals on their own, which is why they’re commonly paired with a carbon filter.

-Without a solid track record of testing to show that cleaning a HEPA filter with water or a vacuum cleaner will not degrade its performance, cleaning your HEPA filters is not recommended.
-If you must, make sure you use a HEPA filter marketed as washable or permanent, and use the correct cleaning method for the type that you buy.
-Though the burden exists to replace filters in your air purifier, vacuum or HVAC system, it is an important step if you have decided to use a HEPA filter.
+Without a solid track record of testing on cleaning a HEPA filter with water or a vacuum cleaner, it is unclear how that cleaning may degrade its performance.
+If you must clean your HEPA filter, make sure you use one marketed as washable or permanent, and use the correct cleaning method for the type that you buy.